 FOOD FIRST?

 While preliminary evidence in highly trained athletes confirms LCHF diets increase rates of fat use as a fuel source, this results in a reduction in exercise economy.
 As such, a periodised approach to carbohydrate intake has been advocated.
 That is, adjusting carbohydrate intake over a training week to better match carbohydrate intake to fuel use.
-This also assists in achieving overall nutrient needs given the inclusion of grains and cereals, which are important sources of other important nutrients like B group vitamins and fibre.
+This also assists in achieving overall nutrient needs given the inclusion of grains and cereals, which are valuable sources of other important nutrients like B group vitamins and fibre.

 CONCERNS & CONSIDERATIONS

 The evidence for acute or chronic ketone supplementation on health and performance is still in its infancy.

 The effects of high blood ketone levels on metabolism and other physiological outcomes is extremely complex.
 Different protocols and timings of use require further research.

-Some studies have found impairment in performance.
-For e.g. increase in blood acidity and changes to fuel use following supplementation may be counter-productive to performance in some sports.
+Some studies have observed impaired performance outcomes in response to ketone supplementation.
+For example, an increase in blood acidity and changes to fuel use following supplementation may be counter productive to performance in some sports.